4IRL/urls4irl/README.md

 It allows each user to create one or many UTubs (URL Tubs) where they can:

 - Add/remove URLs
-- Add/remove other users
+- Add/remove other users to each UTub
 - Add tags to each URL
 - Add descriptions to each UTub
-- Leave messages for other users in their UTub

-It is built on Flask, and uses a SQLite database with an eye towards migrating to a PostgreSQL database in the future.
+It is built on Flask, and uses a PostgreSQL database.
+The frontend is built using jQuery, with HTML/CSS, and integrates Bootstrap for responsiveness.

 This is our first web app and we are exciting to share it with the world!
 Come watch us grow!